 Whether you’re moving in or out of a property this summer, preparation is key to a stress-free move.
 Here’s Unipol’s Moving In and Out Guide with some handy tips to make sure you have all bases covered when moving house this year.

 Not sure what’s expected?
-Ask your landlord or agent to specify what exactly it is they require and they’ll be happy to help.
-That way, there’ll be no nasty surprises once you’ve vacated the property.
+Don’t be afraid to ask your landlord or agent to specify what exactly it is they require and they’ll be happy to help.
+That way, there’ll be no nasty surprises once you’ve left the property.

 A few weeks before you move out, make sure to contact your utility companies to make them aware you’ll be moving out in the near future and they can anticipate the account being closed.

 On your last day in the property, take your final meter reading (keep a record of this!) and contact your utility company to provide them with an address for which to send the final bill.

 It’s not unusual for your landlord or agent to keep hold of your deposit until you have provided evidence that any outstanding bills are paid.
 If you’re not sure about something bill-related, always refer back to your contract.

 Make sure to carefully check your new property on the first day so you can make a note (and take pictures) of any pre-existing damage.
 Be aware, though, that if you are moving in on the first day, it might also only be the day after the previous tenants have moved out, meaning the landlord might not have had chance to make repairs.
 Just inform your landlord and ask for a date by which the work should be completed.

 During the first few days, make sure to take meter readings for your gas and electric (and check with your landlord whether your water is on a meter).

 Another piece of useful advice for drivers bringing cars to student accommodation would be to check if a permit is required before doing so.
 Lots of city centre and student populated areas have restricted parking so we’d recommend sussing this out beforehand.